chrisvwx/LLLplus.jl/README.md

 ### Examples

-We now give a few examples of how one might use the functions in this package.
+Here are a few examples of using the functions in the package on random lattices.

 ```julia
 include("src/LLLplus.jl")